every path starts here,

 what if my player has never played soccer before?

 That's okay!
 Future Eclipse (ages 4-8) and our seasonal programs are perfect for beginners.
-For players ages 9+, we recommend starting with our Spring Program or a seasonal clinic to get comfortable before trying out for competitive teams.
+For players ages 9+, we recommend starting with Eclipse Development/Winter/Spring Program or a seasonal clinic to get comfortable before trying out for competitive teams.

 what if my child is nervous about trying out?